Overall ranking: 124th out of 126 in the Complete University Guide for 2016.

 What you need to know

 Easy to get into?
 Yes: its raison d'être is to lower barriers to higher education.
 Mature students are encouraged to apply; special advisors to help them.
-Nearly half of students come in through clearing.
-Physiotherapy asks for 300 entry points but most ask for 240.
-Four applications per place.
+Typical entry requirements are around 280 UCAS points.
+Students will also need grade Cs in GCSE English and Maths (or equivalent qualifications) and three other GCSEs at grades A–C.

 Transport links: Overground station, tube, buses and Docklands Light Railway.